 Taking what is learned from listening to nurses is the first step.
 Providing support as your facility tackles retention and taking action on behalf of their needs is where your facility can shine.

 Prioritizing flexibility in healthcare

 Flexibility is crucial to keeping nurses in the workforce because it “allows them to schedule around their personal lives and step away when needed.”
-Our CEO and founder Will Patterson blogged about redefining the workforce this summer:
+Our founder blogged about redefining the workforce this summer:

 “The modern nurse has a new definition of flexibility.
 What is the new definition of flexibility?
 Based on what healthcare professionals have shared with me over the past few months, it’s best summed up as control.
 They want control:

 - over when, where, and how many hours they work

 - minus the traditional constraints of minimum shift requirements

 - without forced overtime and countless communications begging them to come to work